 ITIL focuses on three types of SLA structures: Service-based, Customer-based, and Multi-level or Hierarchical SLAs.
 Many different factors will need to be considered when deciding which SLA structure is most appropriate for an organization to use.Many different factors will need to be considered when deciding which SLA structure is most appropriate for an organization to use.

 1. Corporate level: All generic issues pertaining to the organization are covered, which are the same for the entire organization.

-For Example, Security SLA’s at the organization level.
-Every employee needs to have password of 8 characters and need to change it every thirty days, or every employee needs to have an access card with photograph imprinted.
+For example, with security SLA at the organization level, every employee needs to create passwords of 8 characters and must change it every thirty days—or every employee needs to have an access card with photograph imprinted.